 The MITRE ATT&CK matrix for Enterprise now includes 14 tactics, with 205 techniques and 468 sub-techniques.

 View the full Enterprise Matrix to see a breakdown of all the MITRE ATT&CK tactics, techniques and sub-techniques

 Scenario-based testing in threat detection

-The 11 ATT&CK tactic groups do not necessarily follow a linear sequence.
-Given that adversaries will likely utilise a range of TTPs throughout the course of an attack, no one tactic is more important than the next.
-Defenders must be prepared to detect and respond to any and all types of threat.
+Given that adversaries will likely utilise a wide range of methods throughout the course of an attack, no one tactic or technique is more important than the next, and defenders must be prepared to detect and respond to any and all malicious behaviour, in whatever sequence it occurs.